openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

    * **LTI 1.3 OIDC URL** (can also be called login url)

-   To enable *LTI Advantage* features, such as grades pass back and Deep Linking, You also see to set **LTI 1.3 Tool Public Key** with a key provided by the LTI tool.
-An example key is shown below, and should be pasted directly in the configuration field.
+   To enable *LTI Advantage* features, such as grades pass back and Deep Linking, you also need to set **LTI 1.3 Tool Public Key** with a key provided by the LTI tool.
+The key will look similar to this example:

    .. code-block:: bash